jacksonisidor/NBAproject/README.md

 # NBA Data Science Project

 **NOTE:** First project ever!
-For a newer basketball-related project with improved skills, stay tuned for a March Madness Predictor coming in 2025.
+For a newer basketball-related project with improved skills, stay tuned for a March Madness Predictor coming in March 2025.

 ## Goal
 The primary objectives of this data science project are: